espocrm/documentation/docs/administration/performance-tweaking.md

 ## Database indexes

 By default, EspoCRM has some pre-defined indexes.
 As your database gets bigger, it's reasonable to create new indexes.
-What exactly indexes are needed depends on how you use CRM and how you customized it: what custom fields are created, default record orders are set, reports are often run, searches are usually performed, etc.
+What exactly indexes are needed, depends on how you use CRM and how you customized it: what custom fields are created, default record orders are set, reports are often run, searches are usually performed, etc.

 * You need indexes for fields that are used for a default order.
 * You need indexes for fields that are often used in filters (reports & regular searches).